kWAYTV/chatgpt-discord-bot/README.md

 ```
 This command will pull the latest Docker image of the ChatGPT Discord bot (if not already present) and start the bot in detached mode (`-d`).

+5. Continue the installation by following the [Running the bot](#running-the-bot) section below.

 ## Running the bot
 1. Run the following command to start the bot:
 ```bash